 Sri Pada is one of the most sacred places in Sri Lanka

-Known is this country as Sri Pada, it is one of the most sacred places in Sri Lanka.
+Adam's Peak, known in this country as Sri Pada, it is one of the most sacred places in Sri Lanka.
 It is a pilgrimage destination for many centuries.
 People of many faiths, including Christians, Buddhists and Moslems come to pray.

 Located on the lush jungle of the country’s southwest region is a most.
 The catch is starting the ascent at midnight when the path to the top is lit up by strings of lights.
 The magical effect of this lighting technique is certainly not lost on hikers or observers as they climb the path that looks destined for heaven.